Azerbaijan–Mali relations

 Bilateral relations exist between the Republic of Azerbaijan and the Republic of Mali in the political, socio-economic, cultural and other spheres.

-Cooperation is carried out in such areas as economy, agriculture, energy, education.
+They cooperate in areas such as economy, agriculture, energy, and education.

 Diplomatic relations

 On November 26, 1996, the Protocol on the establishment of diplomatic relations between Azerbaijan and Mali was signed.

-The Extraordinary Ambassador of Mali to Azerbaijan is Tiefing Konate.
+The Ambassador extraordinaire and plenipotentiary of Mali to Azerbaijan is Tiefing Konate.

-In accordance with the order of President of Azerbaijan Ilham Aliyev dated February 27, 2013, Tariq Aliyev was appointed Extraordinary Ambassador of Azerbaijan to Mali.
+In accordance with a February 27, 2013 order of President of Azerbaijan Ilham Aliyev, Tariq Aliyev was appointed Ambassador extraordinaire and plenipotentiary of Azerbaijan to Mali.

 High-level visits

 To participate in the second meeting of the Ministers of Labor of the Organization of Islamic Cooperation member states, held on April 23–26, 2013 in Baku, a delegation led by the Minister of Labor and Vocational Training of Mali Dialo Deydia Mohamane Cattrena visited Azerbaijan.

 In May 2017, Malian President Ibrahim Boubacar Keita paid an official visit to Azerbaijan.